isomerpages/moe-ast/pages/AST Master Teachers Test.md

 </table>
 <hr>
 <p>Guided by the professional learning philosophy of "Teacher Ownership,
-Teacher&nbsp; Leadership" of learning, the Subject Chapters in AST bring together groups of educators to learn from and with each other.
+Teacher&nbsp;Leadership" of learning, the Subject Chapters in AST bring together groups of educators to learn from and with each other.
 Different professional learning platforms are designed to deepen the pedagogical content knowledge of teachers in the Subject Chapter, guided by specific